Charuka09/project_lotter/README.md

 4. open git bash from the directory which you created get-pip.py
 5. in bash run
   winpty python get-pip.py
-6. create a file project_selector in Documents
+6. create the directory project_selector in Documents
 7. open git bash in that directory
 ```shell
    mkdir envs